 - 2017.
-Korean for Overseas Koreans 1~6 (Second Edition): Korean Textbook & Workbook Series Revision Project for English Speaking Heritage Korean Learners in K-12 Setting.
-Collaborated with M. Lee (Ewha Womans U.); H. Kim (Stanford U.); H. Lee (Columbia U.) et al. Granted by The Ministry of Education, National Institute for International Education, Republic of Korea.
+Korean for Overseas Koreans 1~6 (English edition): Korean Textbook & Workbook Series Revision Project for English Speaking Heritage Korean Learners in K-12 Setting.
+Collaborated with M. Lee (Ewha Womans U.); H. Kim (Stanford U.); H. Lee (Columbia U.) et al. Granted by The Ministry of Education, National Institute for International Education, Ministry of Education, Republic of Korea.

 - 2017.
 Community-Based Language Teaching and Learning: A course project model for linking learning with community, International Journal of Korean Language Education 3-2, pp197-216.
 International Foundation for Korean Language & Culture Education.

 - 2017.
 Review of Multiliteracies in World Language Education by Yuri Kumagai, Ana Lopez-Sanchez, and Sujane Wu (Eds.).
 New York, NY: Routledge.
 2016.
 244pp.
 The Korean Language in America 21-2.
 The Penn State University Press, PA

 - 2016.
 Exploring Korean Heritage Learners’ Perceptions of Heritage the Language and Learning, Korean Language in America, 20-2, The American Association of Teachers of Korean, The Pennsylvania State University Press.

 - 2016.
 Open Your Ears Wide: Focused Listening Practice for Elementary Korean Learners (co-authored with Kim, S-H), Hawoo Press, Korea.